BalaQan/Artela-node-run-guide/README.md

 https://discord.com/invite/artela

-#Click the command below to check the balance:
+#Click the command below to check the balance(Instead of $ARTELA_WALLET_ADDRESS, put the wallet address that we created in the first step):

 artelad query bank balances $ARTELA_WALLET_ADDRESS

+#